Who is Hedgehog on the Masked Singer?

 Which famous face is behind the singing steampunk Hedgehog?

-Hedgehog made his Masked Singer debut in the series’ first episode, singing Little Mix’s Black Magic whilst bopping beside a bubbling cauldron.
-Jonathan Ross commented mid-way through the performance that he was “rapping like a dad”.
+Hedgehog made his Masked Singer debut in the series’ first episode.
+Jonathan Ross commented mid-way through his Little Mix performance that he was “rapping like a dad”.

-Before his big number, the steampunk hedgehog teased that he’s a homely creature who’s most active at night, he’s “more introverted than people might expect”, and he’s a workaholic who loves being on stage.
-He added that he once had a job which meant he “died at 8:30 every night”.

 The judging panel all had different ideas as to who was in the costume, with Jonathan Ross guessing actor Ian McKellen and Rita Ora suggesting comedian Jack Whitehall.
 Davina McCall plumped for Harry Potter actor David Thewlis, as Hedgehog seemed “quite theatrical” and “posh”.
 Ken Jeong said he thought actor and comic Eddie Izzard was in the costume due to the way Hedgehog held his microphone.